beckadamtheinventor/BOS/README.md

 Before installing BOS, know that it is very much incomplete and lacks many features that TI-OS has.

 *IMPORTANT NOTE* BOS will not work on any python edition calculator!
 BOS will *only* work on the TI-84+CE and TI-83 premium CE calculators.
 Additionally, BOS will not work on any calculator revision M or higher.
 Check the last character of the serial number on the back of the calculator.
 If it's "M" or higher, BOS will not work.
 BOS will also fail to work on a non-patched bootcode 5.3.0 or higher due to boot-time OS verification.
-See BootSwap [https://github.com/commandblockguy/bootswap] for details on disabling OS verification. *DO NOT INSTALL ANY CUSTOM BOOTCODES!!!
-YOU COULD PERMABRICK YOUR CALCULATOR!* Only use the "disable OS verification" option!
+See BootSwap [https://github.com/commandblockguy/bootswap] for details on disabling OS verification.
+Warning: *DO NOT INSTALL ANY CUSTOM BOOTCODE UNLESS YOU ABSOLUTELY KNOW WHAT YOU ARE DOING!!!
+YOU COULD PERMANENTLY TURN YOUR CALCULATOR INTO A PAPERWEIGHT!* Only use the "disable OS verification" option!

 Before installing BOS, note that it will erase all memory on your calculator!
 Both RAM and Archive!
 Make sure to back up your calculator's files before installing BOS!
 In order to install BOS on a calculator:
-Download "BOSOS.8xp" from the releases page, transfer it to your calculator using TI-Connect CE or TiLP, then run it from the homescreen.
+Download "BOSOS.8xp" and "BOSOSpt2.8xv" from the releases tab, transfer it to your calculator using TI-Connect CE or TiLP, then run it from the homescreen.
 You should see a formatting screen pop up.
+If you do not get a formatting screen, but get an "invalid OS" error or the like, then your calc's bootcode needs to be patched or is incompatible with custom OSs.
+See above.

 # Building
-BOS requires the CE C toolchain version 9 or higher and the BOS toolchain extension.
+BOS requires the CE C toolchain version 9.2 or higher and the BOS toolchain extension.
 Python 3.7 or higher is required to build includes and documentation.

 Link to CE C toolchain: